 Founder & President

-Doris Hester was a native of Clarksville, Virginia and graduated from the HBCU, St. Paul’s College in Lawrenceville, Virginia.
+Doris Hester was a native of Clarksville, Virginia and graduated from the HBCU St. Paul’s College, in Lawrenceville, Virginia.
 She received her Master of Arts degree in Higher Education from Longwood University and a Master of Arts degree in Education Mathematics from Syracuse University.
-Retired, Mrs. Hester practiced as a teacher and high school principal in Virginia for more than forty years.
+Mrs. Hester practiced as a teacher and high school principal in Virginia for more than forty years.
 Her extensive range of participation and policy-making within community agencies include serving on the Board of Directors of the YMCA, the Sixth Multi-Jurisdictional Grand Jury, and the United Negro College Fund committee.
-Mrs. Hester was an anchor in Mecklenburg County, Virginia for bridging communities in diversity, patience, and understanding.
+Mrs. Hester was an anchor in Mecklenburg County, Virginia, for bridging communities in diversity, patience, and understanding.